roma-project/roma-project.github.io/about.md

 These complications—in conjunction with budgetary constraints and the scarcity of Roma experts—allow books, scholarly documents, and other material about Roma to “fall through the cracks,” depriving people of the opportunity to gain insight from the Roma experience.
 A digital archive would provide readily accessible resources.

 Although there are large Roma populations in the United States, they are underrepresented in academia and society at large.
-The Roma People’s Project would hopefully counter this lack of visibility and empower Roma in the U.S. and worldwide, inspiring a new generation of Roma to feel a sense of pride in their cultural identity.
+The Roma Peoples Project would hopefully counter this lack of visibility and empower Roma in the U.S. and worldwide, inspiring a new generation of Roma to feel a sense of pride in their cultural identity.

 There are many meaningful and diverse Roma stories to be told, shared, and heard.
 The Roma People’s Project will be a forum and repository for these voices, images, narratives, and legends, both about the Roma and by the Roma.

-If you are interested to learn more about the Roma People’s Project please contact Cristiana Grigore at {{ site.email }}.
+If you are interested to learn more about the Roma Peoples Project please contact Cristiana Grigore at {{ site.email }}.
 More information about the development of the Roma People’s Project to follow.